gemforce-team/gemforce/parent2gem/README.md

 parens2gem
 ========

-Gem combining program for GC2:CS - Written in AHK.
+Script to combine gems automatically - Written in AHK.

+Features are documented at the beginning of the script itself.

 WISHLIST:

-1) Speed toggle, so that it's possible to use on slower things
+1) Speed toggle, so that it's possible to use it on slower setups.